IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting: Experiments

 \subsubsection{Main Results}

-Figure \ref{table:main_exp} demonstrates the overall performance comparison of the SoTA model-agnostic method, RevIN \cite{kim2022RevIN} with our IN-Flow.
-Based on the results, we notice that tough RevIN can boost the backbones in some cases, it can also lead to worse (or comparable) performance, which signifies limitations of RevIN in relying on fixed statistics to handle distribution shifts.
-However, IN-Flow consistently improves backbones models under different settings over different datasets.
-Notably, with the lookback/horizon length as 48 on Weather dataset, IN-Flow improves Autoformer by 32.6\% ($0.597 \to 0.402$) and improves N-BEATS by 44.6\% ($0.781 \to 0.432$) on MSE.
+Table \ref{table:main_exp} demonstrates the overall performance comparison of the basic models and their IN-Flow-equipped versions on four representative time series forecasting models.
+Based on the results, we can observe that IN-Flow consistently improves backbone models under different settings across the datasets.
+The average improvements of IN-Flow on the backbone models come to 28.3\% on PatchTST, 21.3\% on iTransformer, 28.5 on Autoformer, and 12.1\% on N-BEATS across different datasets, which can show the effectiveness of our methods.
+Moreover, in certain situations, the improvements are even higher.
+Notably, with the lookback/horizon length as 168 on the Weather dataset, IN-Flow improves iTransformer by 32.5\% ($0.710 \to 0.479$) and improves PatchTST by 33.2\% ($0.882 \to 0.589$) on MSE.
 Another case on CAISO dataset is that the MSE of Autoformer with IN-Flow is reduced from 1.789 to 0.823, which achieves a very large (54.0\%) improvement.
-The overall superior performance shows great potential of IN-Flow in enhancing deep forecasting models.
+The overall superior performance shows the great potential of IN-Flow in enhancing deep forecasting models on prediction.